anoux/deezer_dataset_analysis/README.md

    Streamlit app on a browser can be easily executed by `streamlit run FILENAME.py`

 ## Some Insights
-- Which artists have the most albums or fans
+- Top 20 artists as per albums & fans
-- How album releases are distributed by year
+- Albums release per year
-- How track durations vary across the dataset
+- Track popularity across Top 20 artists as per Track Rank
-- A quick look at track "energy" via BPM and gain
+- Albums distribution across genre